Winter expat hotspot cities

 Whatever type of winter expat life you’re searching for, America has states and cities, which can cater to your needs.
 Whether you’re looking to embrace the magical winter of major cities such as New York and Chicago, to enjoying ski retreats in the altitude of Colorado, the United States is an expat haven.
 If a winter escape to warmer climes is what you seek, states such as California, and Florida offer a range of warm beachside retreats, whilst the likes of Texas and Louisiana are also warm weathered favourites.

 It might not seem logical, however if you’re planning for the British summer and want to swap the moderate, yet temperamental temperatures for the New Zealand winter, you can expect to enjoy snow, fresh air and some of the world’s most stunning scenery.
 Again, New Zealand is a haven for snow sports, boasting some truly legendary slopes.
 If you’re unknowledgeable when it comes to New Zealand’s north and south islands, the southern offering is home to the most resorts, with 5 across Queenstown and Wanaka.
 Alternatively, Mount Cook Mackenzie is another stunning location, with Mount Cook soaring high above you and dominating the skyline.
 If you’re searching for a winter haven, New Zealand has plenty to offer, including the incredible hot pools dotted around the islands.
 If taking in the staggering countryside, whilst enjoying the warmth of a hot pool, surrounded by snow sounds idyllic, then this is your expat home.

-All graphics are free to use images sourced via Google image search.
+Photo Credit: Pexels and free to use images sourced via Google image search.